 In general, dumpster rental companies will not accept most tanks, including hot water and propane, fuel, or oil, tanks.
 The harmful gases emitted by landfills have the potential to collect within the empty hot water tanks.
 At the same time, small amounts of flammable materials, which may remain inside propane, fuel, and oil tanks, can pose a dangerous threat.
 If not properly disposed of, they could combust.

 Of course, this is not a comprehensive list of all permittable items for dumpster disposal.
-For further information regarding what items and materials are acceptable for dumpster disposal, contact your city’s local government officials and waste management department.
+For further information regarding what items and materials are acceptable for dumpster disposal, contact your city’s local government officials and waste management department for their waste management dumpster rules.
 They can provide you with further information regarding the disposal of hazardous materials or particularly large items, such as refrigerators or tires.